eu-digital-identity-wallet/eudi-doc-attestation-rulebooks/template/attestation-rulebook-template.md

 this attestation type (e.g., signature verification, freshness checks)*

-*Furthermore, provide potential presentation requirements, e.g., are there specific requirements for how this attestation must be presented (e.g., online, offline, specific protocols)?"
+*Furthermore, provide potential presentation requirements, e.g., are there specific requirements for how this attestation must be presented (e.g., online, offline, specific protocols)?"*

 *Finally, in this section information about potential transactional data SHALL be defined (see [Topic 20] of Annex 2 of the ARF).*

 ## 5 Trust anchors

-Mechanisms for the provision of a trust anchor that SHALL be used for the verification of an attestation SHALL be defined in this section.
+*Mechanisms for the provision of a trust anchor that SHALL be used for the verification of an attestation SHALL be defined in this section.*

-Furthermore,  for non-qualified EAA  in this section SHOULD  be defined (see ARB_26 in [Topic 12] , ISSU_34 of [Topic 10]):
-* mechanisms allowing a Wallet Unit to verify that the EAA Provider is authorised or registered to issue this type of EAA.
-* mechanisms allowing a Relying Party to obtain, in a trustworthy manner, the trust anchor(s) of the EAA Providers issuing this type of EAA.
+*It is noted that the ARF specifies the following for QEAAs and Pub-EAAs*

+> To do this for [...]
+QEAAs the Relying Party Instance uses a trust anchor of the Provider obtained from a Trusted List.
+Note that the PID Provider or QEAA Provider may use an intermediate signing certificate to sign the PID or attestation, and use the trust anchor to sign the signing certificate, instead of signing the PID or attestation directly with the trust anchor.

+> For PuB-EAAs, the Relying Party Instance verifies a PuB-EAA by first verifying the signature of the PuB-EAA Provider over the PuB-EAA, using the PuB-EAA Provider certificate issued by a QTSP.
+Subsequently, the Relying Party Instance verifies the signature over this certificate, using the corresponding trust anchor from the QTSP Trusted List.
+Note that both the PuB-EAA Provider and the QTSP may use an intermediate signing certificate.
+All other things being equal, the verification of a PuB-EAA will therefore involve one or more extra certificates, compared to the verification of a PID or QEAA.

+*For non-qualified EAA in this section it SHOULD  be defined (see ARB_26 in [Topic 12]) how the attributes or metadata representing the location at which a machine-readable version of the trust anchor to be used for verifying the attestation can be found, specified in section 2, are used.
+This includes, a detailed description about how a Relying Party can obtain the trust anchor, as well as a detailed description about how this trust anchor can be used for verifying that the provider is authorized to issue the attestation.
+Additionally, for non-qualified EAA Provider this section MAY include a description of mechanisms that can be used by a Wallet Unit for verifying that the provider is authorized to issue this type of attestation (see ISSU_34 in [Topic 10])*

 ## 6 Revocation